Meet Coach Ellen

 Other important info:

-If you’ve read the other coach bios you may have noted the Jess, Hailey and I all have husbands named Mark (My) Mark & I live in the Washington DC area, where I’ve been since 2002.
+I currently live in the Washington DC area, with my son, Caleb.
 If you think we might be a good fit, email me at: firstname.lastname@example.org